Phil Davis (fighter): Final UFC fights

 After UFC 172, Davis faced Glover Teixeira who was coming off a loss to UFC Light Heavyweight Champion Jon Jones on the same card.
 The fight took place October 25, 2014, at UFC 179.
 He utilized his wrestling advantage and won the fight by unanimous decision.

 Having just one fight left of his UFC contract, Davis faced Ryan Bader on January 24, 2015, at UFC on Fox 14.
 He lost the fight by a close split decision.
-He did not re-sign with the UFC.
-Davis finished his UFC career with a record of 9–3 (1) within the promotion.
+He did not re-sign with the UFC, finishing his UFC career with a record of 9–3 (1).

+In May 2025, Davis filed a class action anti-trust lawsuit, alleges that the UFC's anticompetitive practices also negatively impacted the ability of non-UFC fighters to secure fair wages.

 Bellator MMA

 Following his final fight in the UFC, Davis parted from the organization and signed with Bellator MMA on April 15, 2015.

 Road to the title

 Davis made his debut as a participant in Bellator's one-night Light Heavyweight tournament at Bellator MMA & Glory: Dynamite 1 on September 19, 2015.
 He faced Emanuel Newton in the opening round and won by submission due to a kimura.
 He was scheduled to face Muhammed Lawal in the final.
 However, Lawal was unable to advance to the finals due to a rib injury and was replaced by alternate Francis Carmont.
 Davis won the bout via knockout in the first round.

 By winning the tournament, Davis was set up to face Bellator Light Heavyweight Champion Liam McGeary at a yet-to-be-determined event.
 However, on February 19, 2016, it was announced that Davis next opponent would be Muhammed Lawal in a no 1 contender fight on May 14, 2016, at Bellator 154.
 He won the fight by unanimous decision.

 Davis faced Liam McGeary for the Bellator Light Heavyweight Championship in the main event at Bellator 163 on November 4, 2016.
 He won the bout via unanimous decision to become the new Bellator Light Heavyweight champion.